INTERVIEW BY MARKO SYRJÄLÄ. PHOTOS BY NUCLEAR BLAST AND ARTO LEHTINEN

 I find it interesting when people compare more contemporary bands to older stuff.
 “This band sounds too much In Flames.”
 Or “this band is a way too much like Arch Enemy,” and the list goes on.
 But the fact is that In Flames and Arch Enemy have their influences, and those are coming from the big heavy metal bands from the ’80s, like Iron Maiden, Judas Priest, and…

 And Thin Lizzy.
 The guitar harmonies, you know?

 Or Thin Lizzy, yeah, but that’s the thing.
 You can hear the early 80’s metal band influences on the next generation bands, like In Flames and Gothenburg metal in general, as some people call it.
 That’s funny that so many people seem to forget it, that but that’s the truth.

 Yeah.
 Yeah.
 Yeah.
-I mean, those harmonies, I’ve learned to do harmonies from Iron Maiden.
+I mean, those harmonies, I’ve learned to do songs from Iron Maiden.
 When I was a kid, I was like, “What the fuck are they doing?
 That was so cool!”
 But, you’re right.
 That’s where it all comes from.
 And I mean, I still love the new In Flames, but I’ve listened to bands since I was a little kid.
 And, well, Iron Maiden since I was even younger.
 So, I don’t mind.
-In Flames is a great band, but obviously, you would like to that to people say, “Yeah, you have created something totally unique”, but if you want to create something unique then you, I don’t know, you might have to go to something really stupid things?
-Because we’re just trying to make good songs and when you use a natural minor scale with third harmonies it’s, for some people it sounds like In Flames, for some people it’s like Thin Lizzy, and for some people, it’s like Iron Maiden.
+In Flames is a great band, but obviously, you would like to that to people say, “Yeah, you have created something unique,” but if you want to create something unique, then you, I don’t know, you might have to go to something idiotic things?
+Because we’re just trying to make good songs, and when you use a natural minor scale with third harmonies, it’s, for some people, it sounds like In Flames, for some people it’s like Thin Lizzy, and for some people, it’s like Iron Maiden.